A vector image of palm trees on a sunset gradient background

 • Highlights: Overview of Puerto Rico’s environmental challenges and opportunities.

-• Meals included: Welcome Cocktail/Mocktail and Dinner
+• Meals included: Welcome Cocktail/Mocktail and Dinner.

-Day 2 — Tropical Forest and Mangrove Exploration
+Day 2 — Monday, May 11: Tropical Forest and Mangrove Exploration

 • Morning: An expert will provide insight into Puerto Rico’s biodiversity and environmental adaptations.